Reviews You Can Rely On

 Document Scanning

-If you plan to use your scanner in a home office environment and want to handle serious tasks, then you'll need to look at scanners with large document-feeding capacities and automatic duplex scanning for double-sided documents.
-While they are not ideal for gently handling photos, they can offer as good or better quality as a bed scanner and will accurately digitize everything from text with optical character recognition to high-resolution full-page prints.
+If you plan to use your scanner in a home office environment and want to handle serious tasks, then you probably want a model with a large document-feeding capacity and automatic duplex scanning for double-sided documents.
+While this type of system is not ideal for handling photos gently, it can offer as good or better quality as a bed scanner and will accurately digitize everything from text with optical character recognition to high-resolution full-page prints.

 Scanning Speed

-Some scanners are fast, some are even lightning fast, and some scanners, like bed scanners or mobile scanners, are painfully slow, requiring a lot of manual labor for large jobs.
+Some scanners are fast, some are even lightning fast, and some scanners, like bed scanners or mobile scanners, are painfully slow and require a lot of manual labor for large jobs.
 However, they produce some of the highest-quality scans as a result.
-If you are trying to blaze through fifty-page documents or a stack of receipts, you'll want to look at a scanner with an automatic document feeder and a higher scanning rate.
+If you are trying to blaze through fifty-page documents or a stack of receipts, and you need the text to be readable, and you aren't working with delicate items, you'll want to look at a scanner with an automatic document feeder and a higher scanning rate.
 If your goal is to accurately digitize every aspect of a treasured high-resolution photo, a slower scanner may be worth the extra detail it offers.

 scanner - after using each scanner in our review for a wide variety of tasks...